-The key differentiating factor for energy commodities is that they are largely non-renewable.
-Once consumed, it is very difficult to reuse / recycle units of energy.
-Given the finite amount of resources in the ground, coupled with increasing demand in conjunction with general economic growth, the Investment Manager believes it will become increasingly difficult to maintain the status quo.
 Either supply has to increase, or demand has to be rationed.
 Rather than being the product of rampant speculation, higher energy prices merely serve as the signal to bring supply and demand back into balance.
 We are not running out of energy; rather, we are running out of cheap energy.

 Oil and natural gas production is subject to constant decline once commenced.
-For example, according to the International Oil Energy Agency monthly report, current annual oil production stands at 92 million barrels per day.
-At an average annual decline rate of 5%, 4.6 million barrels per day of production or 1.7 billion barrels each year will have to be replaced.
+For example, according to the International Oil Energy Agency monthly report, current annual oil production stands at just over 94 million barrels per day.
+At an average annual decline rate of 5%, 4.7 million barrels per day of production or 1.7 billion barrels each year will have to be replaced.
 This is a monumental task even without the annual demand growth of about 1 million barrels per day.
-The challenge is made increasingly difficult by the renewed wave of resource nationalism which restricts access to untapped resources and increases costs of doing business for major oil companies.
-The recent development of shale oil in North America merely shifted the regional distribution of supply without fundamentally changing the overall picture.
+The challenge is made increasingly difficult by the renewed wave of resource nationalism and growing power of environmental lobbies, which restricts access to untapped resources and increases costs of doing business for major oil companies.
+The recent development of shale oil in North America merely shifted the regional distribution of supply without fundamentally changing the overall picture over the medium and long term.
+Once again, the recent lower oil prices should act as a moderator for the pace of shale oil and oil sands production growth, thus bringing the market back to balance.
 The Investment Manager believes as the world depends upon just a few energy exporters, any production disruptions, geopolitical or otherwise, may cause spikes in energy prices.
-Even though the pace of demand growth has slowed, supply growth remains slow and the market balance remains very tight.
-North American natural gas, on the other hand, though improving, will likely remain depressed until the impact of rapidly growth shale gas production can be absorbed by increasing industrial and power demand.
+Even though the pace of demand growth has slowed, overall supply growth remains slow and the market balance remain very tight.
+North American natural gas will likely remain range bound until the impact of the growing shale gas production can be absorbed by increasing industrial and power demand.
 This process has been ongoing.
-With signs of lower spending and depressed rig counts for natural gas, the turning point could come in the next 12 to 18 months.
+With signs of lower spending and depressed rig counts for natural gas, Natural gas price has found a bottom and is in the process of establishing a higher long term range.
+The rapid development of North American liquefied natural gas export may also benefit prices in the medium term.

 Another important source of energy is coal.
 With advanced scrubbing technology, coal is maintaining its traditionally dominant role in the energy chain due to its cost competitiveness.
-There remains an abundance of coal reserves around the world, but coal production has been plaqued by environmental restrictions, flooding, power shortages, and infrastructure limitations.
+There remains an abundance of coal reserves around the world, but coal production has been plagued by environmental restrictions, flooding, power shortages, and infrastructure limitations.
 Steady growth in power generation provides the long term backdrop for thermal coal demand.
 Coking coal, which is used in the production of steel, has been equally buoyed by strong demand for steels used in global infrastructure building.
+Near term, coking coal prices are likely to remain sluggish as higher cost productions are being phased out.